avlcodemonkey/Chart.js/docs/06-Pie-Doughnut-Chart.md

 	//Number - The percentage of the chart that we cut out of the middle percentageInnerCutout : 50, // This is 0 for Pie charts

-	//Number - Amount of animation steps
-	animationSteps : 100,

-	//String - Animation easing effect
-	animationEasing : "easeOutBounce",

-	//Boolean - Whether we animate the rotation of the Doughnut animateRotate : true,

-	//Boolean - Whether we animate scaling the Doughnut from the centre animateScale : false,
 	{% raw %}
 	//String - A legend template
 	legendTemplate : "<ul class=\"<%=name.toLowerCase()%>-legend\"><% for (var i=0; i<segments.length; i++){%><li><span style=\"background-color:<%=segments[i].fillColor%>\"><%if(segments[i].label){%><%=segments[i].label%><%}%></span></li><%}%></ul>"